ESIPFed/gsoc/MENTOR-contribution-guide.md

 to contact you.

 ## Mentors Project Guidance
+To participate in a mentor for GSOC, you must submit a project idea.
+Please read the below guidance before submitting an idea.

 ### Projects

 Please make sure that the project can be partly completed during the summer so